YonatanKoral/ledscape/README.md

 Beagle Bone Black or Beagle Bone Green using the onboard [PRUs](http://processors.wiki.ti.com/index.php/Programmable_Realtime_Unit_Subsystem).
 It currently supports WS281x
 (WS2811, WS2812, WS2812b), WS2801 and initial support for DMX.

+It can support up to 48 connected strings and can drive them with very little load on the main processor.

 Background
 ------